Updated March 2017

 As discussed on the "RPI Formula" page, in general the NCAA computes the RPI for Division I women’s soccer without regard to game locations.
-The one exception is in the adjustments the NCAA makes to the unadjusted RPI in order to produce the Adjusted RPI.
+The one exception is in the bonus and penalty adjustments the NCAA makes to the Unadjusted RPI in order to produce the Adjusted RPI.
 The adjustments award bonuses for good wins and ties and impose penalties for poor ties and losses, with the bonus and penalty amounts depending in part on whether a team receiving an adjustment played the game at home, at a neutral site, or away.
-Apart from these adjustments, however, the NCAA computes the ratings without regard to game locations.

-Some critics have argued that the basic RPI formula should make a distinction between home, away, and neutral site games, in recognition that there is a home field advantage.
-The critics have asserted, in particular, that the top teams and teams from the strong conferences have leverage that enables them to play more non-conference games at home than away and that this unfairly skews the RPI in their favor.
+There is a reasonable question whether the RPI formula, apart from the bonus and penalty adjustments, should make a distinction between home, away, and neutral site games.
+Some critics have asserted, in particular, that the top teams and teams from the strong conferences have leverage that enables them to play more non-conference games at home than away and that this unfairly skews the RPI in their favor.

-In order to test whether teams play balanced home/away schedules, I looked at conferences and regions over the 2007 to 2011 seasons to determine whether they have game location imbalances.
+In order to test whether teams play balanced home/away schedules, I looked at conferences and regions over the 2007 to 2016 seasons to determine whether they have game location imbalances.
 I found that they do.
 I also found a pattern to the imbalances: Conferences and regions with higher average Adjusted RPIs tend to have favorable home game imbalances and conferences and regions with lower average Adjusted RPIs tend to have unfavorable home game imbalances.
-(The same is true for the Non-Conference RPI.)
 This is not true in all cases, but it is true on average.

-The following table shows the relationship, for the 2007 through 2011 seasons, between conferences’ average NCAA ARPIs and conferences’ home game imbalances.
-It demonstrates that conferences with higher average NCAA ARPIs, on average, have favorable home game imbalances and weaker conferences have unfavorable imbalances:
+The following table shows the relationship, for the 2007 through 2016 seasons, between conferences’ average NCAA ARPIs and conferences’ home game imbalances.
+It is in order from the conference with the highest average ARPI to the conference with the lowest.

 In summary, there are home/away imbalances.
 Further, stronger conferences and regions tend to have favorable home game imbalances and weaker conferences and regions tend to have unfavorable home game imbalances.